 Together with the companion replacement northbound bridge and the new ramps completing directional movements missing from the originally constructed interchange, the project’s reconfigured interchange will allow traffic to now enter and exit the highway from all directional movements, helping ease congestion and facilitate access and egress to the new waterfront development.

 The alignment of the new bridges was based in part on the need to minimize impact to adjacent wetlands.
-Demolition debris such as concrete, asphalt, and structural steel will be recycled.
+Demolition debris such as concrete, asphalt, and structural steel was recycled.

 According to the Borough of Sayreville, the successful remediation and redevelopment of the Brownfield Development Area will “create jobs, revitalize the community, generate ratables, create recreation and open-space, and restore approximately 425 acres of heavily contaminated land that has lain vacant for decades.”